mintproject/simulation-runner/README.md

 1. The file must define a constant `__WINGS_TEMPLATE_NAME__` whose value should be the name of the WINGS template to invoke.

+1. The file must define a constant `__IO_TYPES__` whose value should be a dictionary mapping the input to it's corresponding type.
+Only required for file types.

 1. The file must implement one method `process_input`, which takes one dictionary as input, and returs a dictionary as output.

     1. The input dictionary represents the row read from the simulation-matrix csv file.